Propel Philanthropy Supports Social Impact Infrastructure Building

 The Communication Gap Between Organizations and Members

-Some of us have witnessed pronounced communication gaps between SIIOs and their members.
+There is often an unseen communication gap between SIIOs serving funders.
 One unavoidable cause is the service provider/client relationship.
 As a result, many SIIOs – including those with the wealthiest members – can’t let their needs be known.
-The Propel Philanthropy community hopes to encourage funders and SIIOs to create space for the kind of honest dialogue that can lessen gaps and build bridges to progress.
+Propel Philanthropy encourages funders and SIIOs to create space for the kind of honest dialogue that can lessen gaps and build bridges to progress.

 Social Impact Infrastructure Organizations at a Glance